mattermost/mattermost-handbook/operations/research-and-development/engineering/team/on-call.md

 To find out when you’re on call follow the below checklist:

 1. Add the SET calendar to your Google Calendar
-   1. Log in to OpsGenie via OneLogin.
+   1. Log in to OpsGenie via Okta.
    2. Open each of the following schedules that are relevant to you:
       * [Sustained Engineering\_schedule](https://mattermost.app.opsgenie.com/settings/schedule/detail/cc2b2e08-b690-434b-a8a0-b4943f8eb3d2)
       * [Backup Sustained Engineering\_Schedule](https://mattermost.app.opsgenie.com/settings/schedule/detail/967e7812-e594-4d0f-8f26-8b2e98f43906)